cssgunc/catch/README.md

 #### Installing node
 1. Check if you have node and npm install by running ```node -v``` and ```npm -v```.
 If both are installed, skip this section.
-2. Donwload node from https://nodejs.org/en/download.
+2. Download node from https://nodejs.org/en/download.
 Follow the steps as shown.
 3. Ensure that you have everything downloaded by repeating Step 1

 #### Starting with React